-The traditional Ph.D. program places major emphasis on independent inquiry, on the development of competence in research methodology, on the communication of research findings, and development of teaching skills.
+FAU offers a vibrant and challenging Ph.D. program to the right individual.
+The traditional Ph.D. program places major emphasis on independent inquiry, the development of competence in research methodology, the communication of research findings, and development of teaching skills.
 Entrants into the program can expect to join a stimulating research environment where interactions with faculty members and fellow students play a vital role in creating research.
 Students are introduced at the beginning of the program to rigorous course work and to the research activities of the faculty and other students.
 The number of Ph.D. students in the program is relatively small, which allows the opportunity to work closely with faculty.

 The specific objectives of this Ph.D. program are to:

 The traditional Ph.D.
 Program is strictly for full-time students.
 That is, Ph.D. students are expected to carry a course load of at least nine hours in the fall and spring semester.
 The traditional Ph.D.
-Program typically requires about four years of full-time work beyond the Master's degree.
+Program typically requires four to five years of full-time work beyond the Master's degree.

-Please follow the links to the left for information on each specialization and the College of Business PhD Program Handbook for other program details.
+For additional program details, please follow the links to the left for information on admissions, degree requirements, and each specialization, or access the College of Business PhD Program Handbook.